walterfreeman/phy211/syllabus.md

 a sport or learning a musical instrument: it requires practice and the guidance of a coach.
 We do not expect that you will always be able to do all of the homework problems on your own; it is crucial that you ask for help in doing your homework.
 If you're stuck on a homework problem, you can:

-- Come to our office hours and ask, or make an appointment, or drop by my office (room 215)
+- Come to our office hours and ask; even outside our office hours, you can come visit us in our offices and see if we are available
 - Ask on the Discord server (invite available on Blackboard) -- chances are someone will help you out right away
-- Go to the Physics Clinic; you will generally find a TA, other students, and/or one of the professors there to help you.
+- Go to the Physics Clinic (room 112); you will likely find someone else working on the same thing and an instructor there to help you.
 - Ask a question in the lecture: if you're stuck on something your peers probably are too, and will welcome your question.
 We *always* have time in lecture to answer questions about physics; don't be intimidated by the size of the class.
 - Ask your TA or coaches during recitation
 - Ask your peers for help (and insist that they help you understand how to think about the problem, not just give you the answer)
-- Write the professors, your coaches, or your TA an email.
+- Write the professors or your TA an email.

-Again: it is **intended that you will get stuck**, just like no pianist plays a difficult piece perfectly the first time.
+Again: it is **intended that you will have questions** during the process of learning physics.
+Just like no pianist plays a difficult piece perfectly the first time, you will probably make some errors along the way.
+That's okay!
 The problem-solving skills in this course are things you have to practice, and we expect you to have to practice in order to make progress; come ask us for help, and we'll guide you as you practice.

 #### 3. Learn from your work